flimflam-austin/hugo-cms-test/content/quick_reads/20200213-bad-rap/index.md

 colorpaletteclassname: '--dark-brown'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       # BAD RAP?

-      We’re eating more tree nuts than ever…and they may have **FEWER** calories than we thought.
+      We’re eating more tree nuts than ever…and they may have**FEWER** calories than we thought.
     citation: WHAT TO KNOW
     _key: c947de064415
   - order: 1
+    useCheckmark: false
     body: >-
       ## BACKSTORY